S/PDIF Battle: Mutec, Singxer, Lynx, Rednet, Eitr, Et Al.

 I was not disappointed with the results.

-The Singxer SU-1 is absolutely outstanding, especially with consideration for the price.
-It’s definitively superior to the Mutec MC-1.2 and all other USB to S/PDIF converters I’ve tried apart from the Mutec MC-3+ Smart Clock USB.
+The Singxer SU-1 is very good, especially with consideration for the price before the Eitr came along.
+It’s superior to the Mutec MC-1.2 and all other USB to S/PDIF converters I’ve tried apart from the Mutec MC-3+ Smart Clock USB (Update: See Schiit Eitr below).
 In my “modest” (MHDT Labs Canary to a Garage1217 Project Sunrise III) work setup, its not discernibly inferior to the Mutec at all.
 Differences can be heard in my home setup, but they are hard to hear.

 So, this wandering sojourn has led me to a promised land.
 My wallet suffered in the process, but I’ve sated my curiosity and found some incredible devices.